SouthFrank/Note_Taking/WebDev/Classes.md

 ```
 In the above example, the **getter** works when obj.propName is read, the **setter** works when it is assigned a new value.
 #### Understand what computed names and class fields are.
+- **Computed Names** are when a computation is made within `[]` brackets to determine the name of a method or property. `['say' + 'Hi'](){alert('hello')}`
+- **Class Fields** allow you to set properties within the original class.
+However, they are not available in the prototype and are only available on each created object.

+#### Explain what a static property or method is
+- Classes can have static methods and properties, which are properties and methods that are accessed on the class itself and not on the instances of a class.
+This is similar to how string methods are accessed on the instance of a string itself e.g. `someString.slice(0,5)` whereas some methods are called on the String constructor directly e.g. `String.fromCharCode(79,100,105,110)`.
 #### Explain how to implement private class fields and methods.
+- Private properties get created by using a hash `#` prefix and cannot be legally referenced outside of the class.
+The privacy encapsulation of these class properties is enforced by JavaScript itself.
 #### Describe function binding.
+- **Function binding** is when you bind a method or function on a per-object basis.
+Since the context of `this` changes, it can prevent the "losing of `this`".
 #### Use inheritance with classes.
+- Classes use the **extends** keyword in class declarations or class expressions to create a class as a child of another constructor (either a class or a function).
+- The **super** keyword is used to call corresponding methods of a super class.
 #### Understand why composition is generally preferred to inheritance.
+- **Composition over inheritance (or composite reuse principle)** in object-oriented programming (OOP) is the principle that classes should favor polymorphic behavior and code reuse by their **composition** (by containing instances of other classes that implement the desired functionality) over **inheritance** from a base or parent class.
+Ideally all reuse can be achieved by assembling existing components, but in practice inheritance is often needed to make new ones.
+Therefore, inheritance and object composition typically work hand-in-hand.